Tulip-Dev/tulip/doc/developer/installation.rst

 Installation instructions : Ready to compile
 ********************************************

-The classic installation details are specified in the *INSTALL.[linux,mac,win]* files available in the tulip sources root directory.
+The classic installation details are specified in the *INSTALL.[linux,mac,win]* files available in the tulip source code root directory.
 However, if you are reading this tutorial/documentation, you may be interested in using Tulip in a more advanced fashion whether by creating new perspectives, plug-ins or algorithms.
-The following instructions will help you prepare your system by installing the Tulip program ready to be recompiled and modified to your convinience.
+The following instructions will help you to prepare your system by installing the Tulip program ready to be compiled and modified to your convenience.

 .. _installation_how_to: